kemitchell/startup-unix/second-draft.md

 The lawyers at the firm know their "flavor" of startup legal down cold.
 The 409A valuation firms they refer know where to look for the parts they need.
 The form financing documents they have ready to go are built to run on them.
 There may even be some document preparation automation going on back office.

 A good form set produces a legally compliant, business-ready corporation every time.
 That is the vast majority of its value.
 But that isn't to say all form sets are created equal.
-They are products of the institutions that make them.
-If a firm has particular strength in, say, tax, its startup forms may end up with more nuanced tax features.
-If the firm forms a lot of startups for foreign founders, its forms may better address immigration issues.
+They reflect the institutions that make them.

+If a firm has particular strength in, say, tax, its startup forms may develop more nuanced tax features.
+If the firm forms a lot of startups for foreign founders, its forms may better address immigration needs.
 If the firm has an active form revision committee, or a particularly dedicated "startup" partner, updates for changes in the law may land quicker.

-Each little island makes beads and baskets in its own special way.
+Conversely, if a firm's lawyers still close documents on paper, its forms will be drafted to work with that process.
+If the partners like _wherein_s and _whereas_es, their forms will be littered with them.
+If the firm cannot or does not devote significant time to revision and rewriting, the forms will grow tattered with ad hoc edits, tacked-on provisos, and other tool marks.
+If a firm's clients are uniformly alike in some way---say they mostly come through a particular accelerator---the forms may become specialized to that kind of client.

 ## The Law Firm Standard Distribution